-1040 FPS, priced per 100 rounds.
-Once-fired WCC brass and Sierra 180 grain lead soft point bullet.
-This bullet will stabilize in 1:12″ twist or faster (1:11″ and 1:10″ or fastger will work fine).
-The 308 Win subsonic will NOT cycle a semi auto, since these are a lower pressure round (I do offer a CYCLING subsonic in the 200 grain Expanding sub!!
-Contact us for details!)
+1040 FPS in 20″ barrell, priced per 50 rounds.
+New Starline brass case brass and Hornady 180 grain lead soft point bullet.
+This bullet will stabilize in 1:12″ twist or faster (1:11″ and 1:10″ or faster will work fine).
+The 308 Win subsonic will NOT cycle a semi auto, since these are a lower pressure round.
+Price per 50 rounds.

 See our write up on Tacical Gun Review. http://tacticalgunreview.com/308-subsonic-ammo-testing/